Skip to content

 Halibut Electronics is proud to announce the re-release of the serial-port based HaliKey v1, renamed to HaliKey Serial to more clearly differentiate it from HaliKey MIDI.

-Click Here to buy HaliKey.
+Click Here to buy HaliKey, both types.

 Both variations of HaliKey allow you to connect your morse code paddles, or PTT switch, to a computer for remote operation: